-An ancient church located on this place and dedicated to St. Fidelis of Como is mentioned in a bull of Pope Eugene III of 1147.
+An ancient church located on this site and dedicated to Saint Fidelis of Como is mentioned in a bull of Pope Eugene III of 1147.

 In 1567, the structure was entrusted to the Jesuits, shortly after their arrival in Milan.
 The Jesuits started some restoration and enlargement works.

 In 1569, the archbishop Carlo Borromeo entrusted the construction of a new church to the architect Pellegrino Tibaldi, who completed the building in 1579.
 The consecration of the church took place in the same year.